DAV9854/Fort.js/README.md

 * Flash - `Fort.flash("#009DFF", "#000", "#6638F0");` Old school, yet unique.

 * Merge `Fort.merge("#009DFF");` *Tip*: Add a few more colors and see what you get (Not 100% tested)

+##Custom Configuration
+Fort.js now supports a custom configuration, which offers the following properties

+`height`: Height in any CSS notation

+`duration`: Any time like '3s' or '200ms'

+`alignment`: Bottom or top

+**Example**

+    Fort.config({
+    	height: '20px',
+    	duration: '3s',
+    	alignment: 'bottom'
+    })

+**Please note an effect must also be selected**

 ##Browser Support
  * Safari 7.0